Lupus Rash Treatment – Everything You Must Know

 • Rest enough

-Note: Some people with lupus require 12 hours a night sleep.
+Note: People with lupus require 8-10 hours of sleep at night

 Complications Associated With Lupus:

-• In many cases, lupus is also associated with heart problems like a formation of the sac around the heart, causing severe pain in the chest.
-Lupus patients are likely to develop plaques that clog arteries, resulting in coronary artery disease.
+• In many cases, lupus is also associated with heart problems, such as the formation of the sac around the heart, causing severe pain in the chest.
+Lupus patients will likely develop plaques that clog arteries, resulting in coronary artery disease.

 • Some may experience digestive system problems like belly pain, vomiting, nausea, liver inflammation, swallowing difficulty, or pancreas.

-• Some lupus patients may also tend to reduce weight during the flare ups.
+• Some lupus patients may also tend to reduce weight during flare-ups.

-• Anemia may be observed in some lupus patients as the body is quickly destroying red blood cells than replacing.
+• Anemia may be observed in some lupus patients as the body quickly destroys red blood cells rather than replaces them.

 • Different nervous system problems like headaches are triggered.

-• The disease may also be related to memory problems, anxiety, depression and also seizures.
+• The disease may also be related to memory problems, anxiety, depression, and seizures.

-• In most cases, babies born to women with lupus are totally healthy.
-In a few cases, the newborn may show neonatal lupus.
+• In most cases, babies born to women with Lupus are healthy.
+In some instances, the newborn may show neonatal Lupus.